25 Best Things to Do in Sequoia & Kings Canyon National Park

 Distance: 2.2 miles / 3.5 km

-The fight to save California’s big trees is as old as their discovery, and the Big Stump Loop Trail is the best trail across both Sequoia and Kings Canyon to truly see just how close Giant Sequoias were to being lost to the logging industry forever.
+The fight to save California’s big trees is as old as their discovery, and the Big Stump Loop Trail is the best trail across both Sequoia and Kings Canyon to truly see just how close Giant Sequoias were to being lost to the logging industry forever!

 The short 2.2-mile (3.5 km) Big Stump Loop passes by a number of both named and unnamed Sequoia stumps, with the most iconic being the Mark Twain Stump.

-That being said, there is a very quick and easy way to see the Mark Twain Stump without hiking the full loop, which I encourage you to learn more about in my separate article linked below.
+That said, there is a very quick and easy way to see the Mark Twain Stump without hiking the full loop, which I encourage you to learn more about in my separate article linked below.

 Read My Separate Post: Big Stump Loop Trail